dmanlfc/batocera-controlcenter/README.md

 # Batocera Control Center

 A flexible, XML-driven control panel for Batocera that provides an on-screen interface for system configuration and control.
-Works on both X11 and Wayland (Sway) with keyboard, mouse, and gamepad support.
+Works on both X11 and Wayland (Sway) with gamepad, touchscreen and keyboard support

 ![Batocera Control Center](controlcenter-screenshot.png)